vislab-tecnico-lisboa/people_detection/README.md

 Tools for detect and describe pedestrians

+## Contributions

-This repository have code contributuions from:
+This repository have code contributions from:

 [ildonet/tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation)